authgear/authgear-server/docs/specs/bot-protection.md

 ### Tencent Captcha

-Tencent Captcha is a challenge-based Captcha provider.
+Tencent Captcha is a challenge-based bot protection provider.